poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 -See code in our repo:

--See blog written about implementation, by Sreekanth Zipsy:https://medium.com/@sreekanthj244/udacitys-secure-private-ai-project-showcase-challenge-i-de38729ca530
+-See SPAIC Medium blog written about implementation, by Sreekanth Zipsy:https://medium.com/@sreekanthj244/udacitys-secure-private-ai-project-showcase-challenge-i-de38729ca530

 3. **CSRnet implementation on ShanghaiTech Dataset: Generating crowd counts from images-**